 Outdoor Access Strategy

-It was determined that Strategic Environmental Assessment was not necessary after consultation with the Consultation Authorities (PDF, 1.2mb).
+It was determined that Strategic Environmental Assessment was not necessary after consultation.
 The Screening Report and Consultation Authorities responses confirm this position SEA Summary (PDF, 713kb).

 Outdoor Access Officer